River-vocal/board-game/README.md

 7. No matter placing a meeple or not, user can click end turn button after tile placement.

 * SpotBugs may show some error of "unused fields", that is due to the JSONReader only instantiating the fields at runtime.

-From part B to part C, several public getters are added in the Game class.
-The responsibility is divided into two panels, board and user statistics.
-To display the original image of tiles after the meeple is returned, a ButtonImagePair is added to store the image & jbutton, so that we can reset the button icon afterward.